Coronavirus (Covid-19) advice

 · A 24/7 National Coronavirus Health Information Line is available at 1800 020 080.

 COVIDSafe APP: A voluntary opt-in contact app, COVIDSafe, has been launched to help health authorities know who has been in contact with someone who has tested positive for coronavirus.
 The App is voluntary to download and no Commonwealth department or agency will have access to the data.
+Legislation regarding privacy of the data passed Parliemtn this week.
+See HERE for full details of the legislation.

 SPORT: National Cabinet endorsed new Sport and Recreational Activities Principles to help provide a pathway for a staged return of community and professional sport, as well as recreational activities, without compromising the health of individuals or the community.